implydata/imply-iframe-examples/control-with-post-message/README.md

 ```

 removeSplit:
-removes one dimension from the data cube.
+Removes one dimension from the data cube.
 Parameters should be the single new split object, this is easily visible in the Essence in Imply UI.
 ```
 data= {
   name: 'druid_wikipedia'